Importing a dataset

 You can change any of these details later - though of course, if you change the Private ID, you'll also need to change any code you've written which referenced the old ID.

 Once you've filled in these details and clicked Create your dataset is created immediately.
 You'll see it listed on the Datasets tab.

 The status icon tells you that you still need to import data for your new dataset.

 If you like, you can now give another user permission to reference your new dataset - though of course, they won't actually be able to do that until you have imported some data.
 See the permissions section for an explanation of this process.

 Import a dataset

-When you created your dataset in the previous step, Dataset Manager created a corresponding Bunker.
-Now, you can connect to that Bunker and import your data.
+When you created your dataset in the previous step, the Platform created a corresponding bunker.
+Now, you can connect to that bunker and import your data.

 To connect to your Bunker:

-- switch to the Datasets tab in Dataset Manager, if you're not there already,
+- switch to the Datasets tab in the Platform, if you're not there already,

 - find the row representing the dataset you've just created (refer to the Public name if you're not sure),